Hammer Museum: History

+In 2001, Hammer Foundation president Michael Armand Hammer threatened to trigger a contract clause establishing the museum with University of California regents, giving it the right to reclaim the collection and some endowment funds, if strict donation rules were breached.
+Led by board chairman John V. Tunney and John Walsh, a settlement between the UC Regents and the Hammer Foundation in 2007 formally ended long-simmering disputes over the Hammer collection's ownership and established new guidelines for its display that allowed the museum more space for exhibitions and a growing contemporary collection.
+As part of the agreement, the foundation received 92 paintings—including Chaïm Soutine’s The Valet (1929)—together valued at $55 million, while the museum retained more than 100 paintings by Rembrandt, Vincent van Gogh, John Singer Sargent and othersm, valued at $250 million, and 7,500 works by Honoré Daumier and his contemporaries, valued at $8 million.

 In 2017, the Hammer opened its renovated third-floor galleries; in 2018, it debuted a newly designed courtyard performance space along with a gallery for new media art.
 The Annenberg Terrace for education, installations and programming, featuring ping pong tables and couches, opened in 2019.
 In 2022, a works-on-paper gallery and a study room for the museum’s Grunwald Center Collection opened, along with the museum’s renovated store.
+The Lynda and Stewart Resnick Cultural Center opened in 2023, thanks to a $30 million gift from the couple-the largest individual gift in the museum's history.

 Despite the institutional hurdles that earned it the nickname "America's vainest museum" at its inception, the Hammer is now widely acknowledged as "a hot spot for contemporary art and ideas and a venue for serious exploration of overlooked historical subjects."
 Under current leadership, the Hammer's budget has grown from $5 million to roughly $20 million annually, with a full-time staff of over 100.

 In 2020, amidst the COVID-19 pandemic, the museum was temporary closed and laid off its 150 part-time student employees.

 Management

 Directors

 In 1994, Henry Hopkins, then director of the Wight gallery and professor in the Department of Art at UCLA, became director of the museum.
 He served in that position until his retirement in 1998.
-In 1999 Ann Philbin, previously director of The Drawing Center in New York, was named director and still serves as director today.
+In 1999 Ann Philbin, previously director of The Drawing Center in New York, was named director.
+Philbin led the museum for 25 years until her retirement in November 2024.
+In January 2025, Zoë Ryan, previously director of the Institute of Contemporary Art at the University of Pennsylvania, became the Hammer's director.